-Replacing (V1)-(V6) with (V1)$'$-(V6)$'$ as in the proof of Corollary \ref{groups} we get that modulo the conjecture that all NIP fields are henselian\footnote{The usage of NIP in the above corollaries can be replaced with the somewhat less natural assumption that the field and all of its separable extensions are Artin-Schreier closed.}, the existence of a definable non-trivial valuation (on a field that is neither real closed nor algebraically closed) can be stated in a single first order sentence, $\psi_K$.
-Without assuming that all strongly NIP valued fields are henselian, we still get that $\psi_K$ implies the existence of a definable non-trivial valuation.
+Let $L\ge K$ be as provided by the previous corollary.
+Then $L=K(\alpha)$ for some $\alpha$, and let $f(x)$ be its minimal polynomial over $K$.
+Let $\bar a$ be the coefficients of $f$.
+Then $L$ is $K$-interpretable over $\bar a$.
+So we let $\psi_K$ be the sentence (over $\bar a$) stating that $G:=(L^\times)^q$ satisfies axioms (V1)$'$-(V6)$'$ of a $V$-topology.
+By Fact \ref{corVAxiomsnontrivialdefinable} if $K\models \psi_K$ then $K$ supports a non-trivial $\bar a$-definable valuation.
+And if $K$ happens to be $t$-henselian (and, therefore, so is $L$) then $L$ is $q$-henselian, Fact \ref{corVAxiomsnontrivialdefinable} implies that $K\models \psi_K$.
+Therefore, if $K$ is NIP and we assume the conjecture that any infinite NIP field is ($t$)-henselian then $K\models \psi_K$.

+Assuming that, in the above discussion we do not have to pass to the separable extension $L$ (i.e., $K$ itself satisfies assumptions (1)-(3) of Conjecture \ref{fo}) we get that $K\models \psi_K$ implies the existence of a non-trivial $p$-henselian valuation on $K$ (for some $p$ explicit in $\psi_K$).
+It is therefore natural to ask: \begin{qu} If $(K,v)$ is NIP and $v$ is $p$-henselian (for some $p\neq \mathrm{char}(K)$).
+Is $v$ necessarily henselian?
+Does this follow, at least, from Shelah's conjecture? \end{qu}

+It is worth pointing out that by \cite[Remark 2.3]{KoepHens} there are fields that are $p$-henselian for all primes $p$ but not henselian.
+For any such field, $K$, the canonical $p$-henselian valuation (any $p$) is definable, inducing the topology $\cT_G$ for $G=(K^\times)^p$, but this definable valuation is not henselian.
+So in full generality, the definable valuations discussed in this paper need not be henselian.